matheusb432/unity-course/notes/unity-code.md

 - Event handlers are methods that are called when an event occurs.
   - e.g. Handling mouse clicks, player death, etc.

+# Managers

+- _Managers_ are scripts/objects that manage other game objects.
+  - e.g. `GameManager` manages the game state, `AudioManager` manages the audio, etc.
+- _GameManagers_ are the brains of the game.
+They manage the game state, and are responsible for starting and ending the game.